eewalk11/minifier/README.md

 Helper Functions
 ----------------

 There are a few helper functions in the *Minify* namespace.
-Most are just wrappers around the *Minify/Globals* static functions.
+Most are just wrappers around the *MinifyGlobals* static functions.
 There is also a wrapper function *minify()* to construct, run, and return the result of a *UriBuilder* from an argument.